-With this post, you will learn how to address a Buddhist monk in the correct manner.
+This post will provide guidance on how to address a Buddhist monk in a respectable manner.

 Let’s get straight to the point now; there is no one set way of addressing monks in general, but there are some common ways that people use.
 You can call a monk “Venerable” or “Bhante”.